Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Dimensional Analysis Considerations

 It is worth noting that, while the primary focus of the present work is the rightmost column showing the compactness parameter for a few typical astrophysical systems, the information in the other columns illustrates the valuable insights gained from basic dimensional analysis.
 For example, planets are less massive than their host stars fundamentally because $\alpha_{e} < 1$, NS's are less massive than their progenitor stars because $m_{\pi} < m_{p}$, and the observed Sun-to-Jupiter mass ratio, $O(10^{3})$, is simply determined by $\alpha_{e}^{-3/2}$.
 Likewise, the star-to-habitable planet (such as Earth) mass ratio is given by $\sim(\epsilon \alpha_{e})^{-3/2}$.
 While these observed ratios are typically explained by the details of various astrophysical processes, these processes are ultimately governed by dimensionless ratios of fundamental constants of nature, as demonstrated here.
+It is also important to realize that the fact that $|\Phi|\ll 1$ is not a result of the relative weakness of gravity in comparison to the other interactions gauged by, e.g. $\lambda\equiv\alpha_{e}/\alpha_{g}$, but rather a result of the weakness of the latter in absolute terms, i.e. the fact that $\alpha_{e}\ll 1$, $\mu\gg 1$, etc.

-Thus, gravity, as encapsulated by the gravitational constant $G$, primarily determines the overall masses, radii, and particle numbers of gravitationally bound systems, setting the scale for the existence of macroscopic astrophysical objects.
-However, once such systems form and reach virial equilibrium, the depth of their gravitational wells, as characterized by the dimensionless compactness $\Phi$, is dictated by microphysical parameters and remains fundamentally independent of the value of $G$.
-In this sense, $G$ enables the presence of large-scale structures, but does not directly govern the characteristic velocities or compactness of these virialized systems.
+As discussed above and further demonstrated in Table \ref{table1}, gravity, as encapsulated by the gravitational constant $G$, primarily determines the overall masses, radii, and particle numbers of gravitationally bound systems, setting the scale for the existence of macroscopic astrophysical objects.
+However, once such systems form and reach virial equilibrium, the maximum depth of their gravitational wells, as characterized by the dimensionless compactness $|\Phi|$, is dictated by microphysical parameters and remains fundamentally independent of the value of $G$.
+Whereas the peak values of the rms velocities in and around these systems is $G$-independent these velocities do depend on $G$ well within or outside the system boundary.
+In this sense, $G$ enables the presence of large-scale structures, but does not directly govern the maximum characteristic velocities or compactness of these virialized systems.